Arulmigu Kapaleeswarar Arts and Science College

-Arulmigu Kapaleeswarar Arts and Science College is a college established in the year 2021, in Kolathur neighbourhood, in Tiruvallur district of the state Tamil Nadu in the peninsular India.
-This is the first of its kind in Kolathur, as there is no other college.
+Arulmigu Sri Kapaleeswarar Arts and Science College is a college established in the year 2021, in Kolathur neighbourhood, in Tiruvallur district of the state Tamil Nadu in the peninsular India.
+This is the first of its kind in Kolathur.
 At present, 250 students are studying here.
+The college is owned by the Sri Kapaleeswarar Temple Chennai and does NOT receive any funding from the Government of Tamil Nadu.

+The Sri Kapaleeswarar Temple is located in Mylapore has a rich history and is thought to be over 2000 years old by some accounts and said to have had major construction done during the 7th Century Pallavas.
+When the Portuguese damaged the construction in the 16th century, the Vijayanagara empire reconstructed the same.

 Location

 Located at an altitude of 34 m above the mean sea level, the geographical coordinates of Arulmigu Kapaleeswarar Arts and Science College are: 13°07'32.1"N, 80°13'12.9"E (i.e. 13.125583°N, 80.220250°E).

 Transport

 Road transport

 From the Retteri junction, a four-road intersection, that connects Chennai to various districts and states, this college is located just a km away.

 Rail transport

 Villivakkam railway station, Perambur railway station, Perambur Carriage Works railway station and Perambur Loco Works railway station are some of the railway stations that are nearer to this college.